Overview

-- Aggregate the sync history to see what rows are changing the most (flapping rows can be a sign of data problems).
+• Aggregate the sync history to see what rows are changing the most.
+Flapping rows can be a sign of data integrity issues.

 Schema

-: This table contains a row for every operation performed by Hightouch.
-It includes the result of the operation, as well as any error messages from syncing.sync_snapshot
+• Changelog: This table contains a row for every operation performed by Hightouch.
+It includes the result of the operation and any error messages from syncing.

-: This table contains a log of all the sync runs.
-The changelog and snapshot tables can be JOINed to this table for more information on when the sync occurred, and how it was configured.
+• Sync runs: This table contains a log of all the sync runs.
+You can JOIN the changelog and snapshot tables to this table for more information on when the sync occurred and how it was configured.

 Required permissions